Work in progress — feel free to add your contributions via the comments section below

 Moon Kyung Won and Jeon Junho’s “Seoul Weather Station” (2022).

-An ongoing list of artists who work with A.I. technology and aesthetics
+An ongoing list of artists and collectives who work with AI tools and aesthetics

 - AI Anarchies Participants https://aianarchies.net/school/participants